sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 **Configuration**

-`iopUrl` is url of your running reva instance.
+`iopUrl` is url of your main revad instance.
 Configure `iopUrl` to point to your revad instance.
-You can set this value in your Owncloud database:
+You can set this value through the admin settings of the ScienceMesh app, or in your ownCloud database:

 ```
 insert into oc_appconfig (appid, configkey, configvalue) values ('sciencemesh', 'iopUrl', 'https://revanc1.docker/');